MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/vue/routing.md

 - `/not-a-path`

-So docs recommend you to set up a fallback for 404 error to go to your hoempage so that you root to the page.
-This important both for bad URLs in the app but _also_ for any external links to your app.
-As a link to `/about` will _not_ go through `index.html` unless you configure it to.
+So docs recommend you to set up a fallback for 404 error to go to your homepage so that you root to the page.

+This important both for bad URLs in the app but _also_ more importantly, for any **external links** to your app.
+Since a link to `/about` will _not_ go through `index.html` unless you configure it to.

 You need to do this in an Nginx config, or if use use Netlify config.

+_But_, if you put your app through a static site renderer like `presite`, then you won't have this issue as each HTML page at the expected path will actually exist.
+So that fixes the issue for Docsify.
+I don't think Vue and React have this issue because your run the rendering against a static directory, but I need to check what happens to routes.